Planning Your Trip

 Ground transportation between Los Cabos airport and La Paz

-There is an efficient shuttle service offered by this company: www.ecobajatours.com It takes 3 hours to reach La Paz.
+There is only one shuttle service from SJD to La Paz and it is offered by this company: www.ecobajatours.com It takes 3 hours to reach La Paz.
 From there, it is only a 5-minute cab ride to most hotels.
+Please note that we are unable to assist you with the booking of your shuttle.
 Alternatively you can rent a car and leave it with us while you are out on your trip.
 Also for groups of 6+ it is worth considering a private taxi that can be booked through us.

 Fall: This is our favorite time in Baja.
 October thru November the weather is usually perfect - hot in the day but cooling down in the evening for a good night´s rest.
 This is also the best time of year for snorkeling- warm water and excellent visibility.

 Winter: December - February is often windy and offers some exciting / challenging sea-conditions.
 Great for intermediate paddlers that want to increase their paddling skills.
 February is also the whale-watching season for viewing the Gray whales in their natural breeding grounds.

 Spring: March to May the temperatures get progressively warmer but cool evenings make camping ideal.
 Also the later in the spring the less you see other kayak groups - note: Spring Break is the busiest time of year so book early.

 Baja is well known for gorgeous aquamarine tranquil seas with stunning beaches for camping and world famous marine-life.
 In fact during the winter months, it is one of the most popular sea-kayaking destinations throughout the northern hemisphere.